-Before moving forward, it is important to note that industrial policy does not have to be focused on "industrial" sectors.
-Government intervention in tourism or IT services are just as much industrial policy as subsidies to the manufacturing sector.
+Before moving forward, it is important to note that industrial policy does not have to be focused on 'industrial' sectors.
+Government interventions in tourism, R&D, or IT services are just as much industrial policy as subsidies to the manufacturing sector (Rodrik, 2023).
 As such, productive development policies, a term put forward by the Inter-American Development Bank (2014), may be more relevant.
-Nonetheless, we still use the term industrial policy in this paper, as it is more widely used in academic circles.
+Nonetheless, we still use the term industrial policy in this review, as it is more widely used in academia.

 The theoretical rationale for industrial policy is clear.
-In the presence of positive externalities, firms' individually optimal choices will lead them to undertake the activity that generates the externalities at levels below what would be optimal for the society as a whole.
-There is a natural role for government intervention in such cases, to induce firms to undertake more of the positive-externality-generating activity.
+In the presence of positive externalities, firms' individually optimal choices will lead them to undertake the activity that generates the externalities at levels below what would be optimal for society as a whole.

+There is a natural role for government intervention in such cases in order to induce firms to undertake more activities that generate positive externalities.
 These externalities can take various forms.
-Standard candidates for positive externalities are external economies of scale, a mechanism by which sectoral growth lowers an individual firm's long-run cost curve, or cluster and agglomeration effects (Rosenthal and Strange 2005), whereby the proximity of firms allows for productivity gains.
+Standard candidates for positive externalities are external economies of scale, a mechanism by which sectoral growth lowers an individual firm's long-run cost curve, or cluster and agglomeration effects (Rosenthal and Strange, 2005), whereby the proximity of firms allows for productivity gains.
 Labour market frictions that prevent workers from transitioning from low- to high-productivity sectors are also thought to play an important role in slowing down structural transformation in low-income countries.
-Agglomeration economies which are the most likely driver of urban density (see IGC Evidence paper on cities) are another leading candidate.
+Agglomeration economies which are the most likely driver of urban density (see IGC Evidence paper on Cities) are another leading candidate.
+Industrial policy can also be a vehicle to reduce negative environmental externalities in tandem with growth.
+Industrial policies which create positive environmental spillovers or 'green' industrial policies, can serve as a second-best climate policy (Harrison, 2017).

 Hausmann and Rodrik (2003) describe another market failure that industrial policy can address.
 Information that a given product can be produced profitably in a given place may spill over quickly to nearby firms, who can then start producing as well.
 Such competition from imitation makes the private returns from entrepreneurship in new and modern sectors lower than its social value.
-This may be particularly important in developing countries, where the existing number of goods produced is small and so the number of products to be "tested" is large.
+This may be particularly important in low- and middle-income countries, where the existing number of goods produced is small, and so the number of products to be 'tested' is large.

-Despite the numerous theoretical descriptions of market failures in developing countries, it is very difficult in practice to measure the size of these externalities.
-This is probably why, for so long, the consensus in leading policy institutions (the "Washington Consensus") was that the best industrial policy was actually no intervention.
-The idea was that the intention behind industrial policy was to pick winners, and that doing so appropriately was too challenging in developing-country contexts.
+Despite the numerous theoretical descriptions of market failures in low- and middle-income countries, it is very difficult in practice to measure the size of these externalities.
+This is probably why, for so long, the consensus in leading policy institutions (the Washington Consensus) was that the best industrial policy was actually no intervention.
+The idea was that the intention behind industrial policy was to pick winners and that doing so appropriately was too challenging in low- and middle-income country contexts.
 Easterly et al. (2009) show that a country's distribution of exports follows a power law.
 Thus, the likelihood of subsidising an export hit is low.
-Moreover, Freund and Pierola (2012) show that a country's comparative advantage is typically driven by a handful of firms, so identifying high-potential firms in high-potential sectors is likely to be even more difficult.
+Moreover, Freund and Pierola (2012) show that a country's comparative advantage is typically driven by a handful of firms, so identifying high-potential firms in highpotential sectors is likely to be even more difficult.
 Another concern around the legitimacy of industrial policy came from political economy factors, which are pervasive in many low-income countries.
 In areas with little enforcement, subsidies can quickly become a means of transferring rents to powerful and well-connected firms.
 The failure of import substitution policies in Latin America also contributed to industrial policy's bad reputation.